protontypes/open-sustainable-technology/README.md

 - [env_canada](https://github.com/michaeldavie/env_canada) - Provides access to various data sources published by Environment and Climate Change Canada.
 - [DataONE](https://github.com/DataONEorg/d1_python) - A community driven project providing access to data across multiple member repositories, supporting enhanced search and discovery of Earth and environmental data.
 - [rdataone](https://github.com/DataONEorg/rdataone) - R package for reading and writing data at DataONE data repositories.
-- [eeExtra](https://github.com/r-earthengine/ee_extra) - A ninja python package that unifies the Google Earth Engine ecosystem.
+- [eeExtra](https://github.com/r-earthengine/ee_extra) - A ninja Python package that unifies the Google Earth Engine ecosystem.
 - [rgee](https://github.com/r-spatial/rgee) - An R binding package for calling Google Earth Engine API from within R.
 - [earthaccess](https://github.com/nsidc/earthaccess) - Search, download or stream NASA Earth science data with just a few lines of code.
 - [EODAG](https://github.com/CS-SI/eodag) - Gives you an easy way to access products from more than 10 earth observation providers, with more than 50 different product types (Sentinel 1, Sentinel 2, Sentinel 3, Landsat, etc.) that can be searched and downloaded.